Eltzem/Strattonn/README.txt

 time interval: Leave this blank for time series other than TIME_SERIES_INTRADAY.
 	This is the subdivision of the intraday time series.
-Valid options for this are 1min, 5min, 15min, 30min, 60min. fraction of data to test with: The fraction of data for that symbol and time series to use for testing, not training.
+Valid options for this are 1min, 5min, 15min, 30min, 60min. fraction of data to evaluate with: The fraction of data for that symbol and time series to use for testing, not training.
 The testing data is always the last portion of the data and is kept in chronological order.
 Training data is randomized.
 This should be a number between 0 and 1.
 Any choice less than